Statute of Limitations for Wrongful Termination in California

 If you’ve experienced wrongful termination in California, the statute of limitations is three years for a discrimination claim under FEHA.
 However, you have 300 days to file a charge with the Equal Employment Opportunity Commission (EEOC) if you wish to file a federal lawsuit.
 In addition, you are limited to one year for retaliation claims and specific characteristics protected under California Labor Law.

 If you’ve been wrongfully terminated, it’s critical to understand the statute of limitations for your case and to act quickly.
 The timeline for bringing an employment lawsuit is complex and unpredictable, and each case is unique.
-An experienced employment law attorney can help you understand the specific timeline for your case and guide you through seeking justice and compensation.
+A wrongful termination law attorney can help you understand the specific timeline for your case and guide you through seeking justice and compensation.

 What Is Protected?